+- Location (See Top View.)

+- 120 VAC

+- High/Medium/Low/Off

-- Location (See Top View.) - 120 VAC - High/Low/Slow/Off - Approximately 100 Ω from capacitor yellow wires. - For operating algorithms, see Load Algorithm Chart. - Can be positioned to recirculate or vent outside.
+- Approximately 100 $\Omega$ from capacitor yellow wires.

+- For operating algorithms, see Load Algorithm Chart.

+- Can be positioned to re-circulate or vent outside.

+- Disassembly.
+(See Disassembly.)

-Note: To gain better access to components, remove the wires that plug onto the large relays on the Relay Board.
+- 1. Disconnect power to the oven. - 2.
+Pivot the Control Panel Assembly out from the oven.
+(See Control Panel Removal.) - 3.
+To gain better access to components, remove the wires that plug into the large relays on the Relay Board.
 (See Relay Board.)
-Cut the wire tie that the Smart Board CN103 wire harness (See Smart Board.) is routed through.

-No high speed fan:

-Check voltage between either side of the Bottom TCO and Relay Board CN16 pin 1.

-- If 120 VAC is present, problem is with Ventilation Motor or wiring (See Wiring Diagram.) to motor. - If 120 VAC is not present, the ventilation fan high relay on the Relay Board is not closing.
-See Relay Board troubleshooting section.

-No medium speed fan:

-Check voltage between either side of the Bottom TCO and Relay Board CN16 pin 3.

-- If 120 VAC is present, problem is with Ventilation Motor or wiring (See Wiring Diagram) to motor. - If 120 VAC is not present, the ventilation fan low relay on the Relay Board is not closing.
-See Relay Board troubleshooting section.

-No slow speed fan:

-Check voltage between either side of the Bottom TCO and Relay Board CN16 pin 5.

-- If 120 VAC is present, problem is with Ventilation Motor or wiring (See Wiring Diagram) to motor. - If 120 VAC is not present, the ventilation fan slow relay on the Relay Board is not closing.
-See Relay Board troubleshooting section.

-Motor only hums in all speeds:

-Rotate the fan blade by hand.
-If it does not rotate freely, check for obstructions in the blade.
+Cut the wire tie that the Smart Board CN103 wire harness (See Smart Board.) is routed through. - 4.
+If high speed fan is not working, go to step 8. - 5.
+If medium speed fan is not working, go to step 9. - 6.
+If low speed fan is not working, go to step 10. - 7.
+If the motor hums in all speeds, go to step 11. - 8.
+Set ventilation fan to high, check voltage between either side of the Bottom TCO and Relay Board CN16 pin 1. - If 120 VAC is present, problem is with Ventilation Motor, or wiring to motor. - If 120 VAC is not present, the ventilation fan high relay on the Relay Board is not closing.
+(See Relay Board, troubleshooting section.) - 9.
+Set ventilation fan to medium, check voltage between either side of the Bottom TCO and Relay Board CN16 pin 3. - If 120 VAC is present, problem is with Ventilation Motor or wiring to motor.
+(See Wiring Diagram.) - If 120 VAC is not present, the ventilation fan medium relay on the Relay Board is not closing.
+(See Relay Board, troubleshooting section.) - 10.
+Check voltage between either side of the Bottom TCO and Relay Board CN16 pin 5. - If 120 VAC is present, problem is with Ventilation Motor or wiring to motor.
+(See Wiring Diagram.) - If 120 VAC is not present, the ventilation fan low relay on the Relay Board is not closing.
+(See Relay Board, troubleshooting section.) - 11.
+Rotate the fan blade by hand, if it does not rotate freely, check for obstructions in the blade.
 If clear, replace Ventilation Motor.

-If motor starts up by rotating the blades, disconnect power.
-Pull the two yellow wires off the Motor Capacitor (See Ventilation Motor Capacitor Removal) and check resistance between the 2 yellow wires.

-- If circuit is open, problem is with Ventilation Motor or wiring (See Wiring Diagram) to motor. - If resistance is approximately 100 Ω , replace the Motor Capacitor.
+- 12. If motor starts up by rotating the blades, disconnect power, pull the two yellow wires off the Motor Capacitor, and check resistance between the 2 yellow wires.
+(See Ventilation Motor Capacitor.) - If resistance is infinite, problem is with Ventilation Motor or wiring to motor. - $\bullet$ If resistance is approximately 100 $\Omega,$ replace the Motor Capacitor.